Barry Windham: The Four Horsemen (1990–1991)

 On May 5, 1990, Windham made a surprise return to World Championship Wrestling, interfering in a match between US Champion Lex Luger and World Champion Ric Flair.
 Following the appearance he re-united with the Four Horsemen which at that point consisted of Ric Flair, Arn Anderson, Sid Vicious, and Ole Anderson.
 At the time, Ole Anderson was only semi-active and permanently became their manager once Windham joined.
 The first match back for the former United States champion came fifteen days later when he teamed with Ric Flair and Arn Anderson to defeat Rick Steiner and The Road Warriors at a house show in Atlanta, GA.

 He defeated Doug Furnas on June 13, 1990 Clash of the Champions XI: Coastal Crush.
 He spent most of the time that year in tag team matches with the other Horsemen as partners.

 At Halloween Havoc 1990, Windham was involved in a controversial match between Sid Vicious and then NWA World Heavyweight Champion Sting.
 Vicious appeared to pin Sting and win the championship, but it was actually Windham who was dressed like Sting.
 Once the hoax was noticed, the match was restarted and the real Sting defeated Sid Vicious.
 Windham spent the rest of the year teaming with Arn Anderson in the continuation of a feud between the Four Horsemen and then NWA World Tag Team Champions, Doom.
 At Starrcade 1990: Collision Course, Windham and Anderson wrestled Doom to a no contest in a Street Fight when a member of each team was pinned.

 In 1991, Windham continued teaming with Arn Anderson and Sid Vicious.
 Windham feuded with Brian Pillman in the spring of 1991, culminating in a taped fist match at SuperBrawl I: Return of the Rising Sun, which Windham won.

 As the middle of the year approached, controversy erupted when WCW World Heavyweight Champion, Ric Flair, was fired by the company, thus vacating the title.
 It is rumored that Flair was going to drop the title to Windham at a TV taping in Columbus, Georgia, but was fired before it could happen.
-To crown a new champion Windham then faced number-one contender Lex Luger at The Great American Bash 1991 in a steel cage match, which Luger won after outside interference by heel manager Harley Race.
-Luger became the top bad guy in WCW while Windham's dogged determination to win the title after years as an upper-mid carder got Windham over in terms of popularity.
+To crown a new champion Windham then faced number-one contender Lex Luger at The Great American Bash 1991 in a steel cage match, which Luger won after outside interference by heel manager Harley Race and bodyguard Mr. Hughes.
+Luger became the top villain in WCW while Windham, double-crossed by fellow heels Race and Hughes, began a slow move to babyface, confirmed three weeks later on August 5 at the St Joseph Civic Center when he and Ron Simmons - after taking turns to rescue each other from attacks by Luger and his entourage - formed an alliance because, in Windham's words, "it looks like we've got the same enemies."